shashankaz/contest-tracker/README.md

 - `GET /api/leetcode/{title}`: If the contest title is present in the playlist, it extracts the links from the YouTube video description and returns them.
 Otherwise, it checks `/api/solution/{title}` and if not found, a form is displayed where a team member can manually attach the solution link.
 - `GET /api/codeforces`: Lists YouTube playlist video metadata for Codeforces contests.
 - `GET /api/codeforces/{title}`: If the contest title is present in the playlist, it extracts the links from the YouTube video description and returns them.
 Otherwise, it checks `/api/solution/{title}` and if not found, a form is displayed where a team member can manually attach the solution link.

+### Caching
+- Redis is used to cache frequently accessed contest lists, improving performance and reducing database load by minimizing the number of queries.